crankmanser/sphec-meter/Project_Manifest.md

 ## Roadmap (What Is to Come)

+1.  **Implement the "Guided Tuning" Algorithm:** Build the heuristic noise analysis engine that automatically proposes filter parameters.
-1.  **Implement Remaining pBIOS Screens:** Build out the other diagnostic screens defined in the pBIOS menu:
+2.  **Implement Remaining pBIOS Screens:** Build out the other diagnostic screens (Noise Analysis, Drift Trending, View KPIs, etc.) based on the new, stable foundation.
-    * Ensure the graphing works as intended
-    * implement the live tuning KPIs
-    * Noise Analysis & Drift Trending
-    * View Calibration KPIs
-    * New Sensor / Maintenance Wizards
+3.  **Implement the Dual-Save Strategy in `ConfigManager`:** Build the logic to save/load parameters from both NVS and the SD card.
-2.  **UI - Phase 4: Normal Boot UI**:
+4.  **UI - Phase 4: Normal Boot UI**:
     * a.
-Creating the Live Measurement Screen to display real-time sensor data (pH, EC, Temp, etc.).
+Creating the Live Measurement Screen.
     * b.
 Beginning the implementation of the multi-step Calibration Wizard Screen.
-3.  **Architectural Refinements (To be implemented incrementally):**
-    * **Flesh out `ConfigManager`:** Implement the logic to make it the single source for all configuration data, abstracting NVS vs. SD card storage.
-    * **Implement `GlobalDataModel`:** Refactor inter-task communication to use a single, mutex-protected data structure instead of multiple global variables.
-    * **Implement `SystemStatus` Manager:** Create a system for handling and reporting non-fatal errors to enable robust "Limp Mode" operation.
-4.  **Implement the `StatusIndicatorController`**: Implement the logic to drive the physical LEDs and on-screen status icons based on system state.
-5.  **Develop the `ConnectivityManager` and API Layer**: Implement the Wi-Fi/BLE connection management and the remote control API.
+5.  **Implement the `StatusIndicatorController` & `ConnectivityManager`**.